icerpc/icerpc-docs/pages/icerpc-core/invocation/interceptor.md

 ## Installing an interceptor with Dependency Injection

-If you use Microsoft's Dependency Injection container, you'll want to use an invoker builder instead of `Pipeline` to create your invocation pipeline.
-The `Use{Name}` extension methods for `IInvokerBuilder` retrieve dependencies automatically from the DI container.
+If you use Microsoft's Dependency Injection container, you should use an invoker builder instead of `Pipeline` to create your invocation pipeline.
+The `Use{Name}` extension methods for [`IInvokerBuilder`][invoker-builder-interface] retrieve dependencies automatically from the DI container.

 For example: